andrewjamesandreas/andrewjamesandreas.github.io/_pages/learning.md

 permalink: /learning/
 author_profile: true
 ---
-Below are some notes I have made on various math and statistics topics which are considered essential background material.
+Below are some notes I have created on various math and statistics topics which I believe are core to a solid fundamental understanding of machine learning.
 There are various other sets of notes under construction which will be added to the list as they are finished.

-Please feel free to use these notes if you find them helpful.
+Please feel free to use these notes if you find them helpful and please let me know if you find any errors (I am sure there will be) or on how I can improve them.

 ## Math